Nikola slashes annual outlook on supply chain issues, shares drop - NewsBreak

 The supply constraints could affect the validation, testing and delivery timeline of its vehicles, Nikola said.
 It now expects revenue of up to $7.5 million for the year versus an earlier estimate of $15 million to $30 million.

-A prolonged global chip shortage had caught major automakers including Ford Motor (F.N), Honda Motor (7267.T), General Motors (GM.N) and Volkswagen (VOWG_p.DE) off guard, forcing many to idle or delay production.
+A prolonged global chip shortage had caught major automakers including Ford Motor, Honda Motor, General Motors and Volkswagen off guard, forcing many to idle or delay production.

 Milton’s indictment is a “potential distraction”, the company said on Tuesday.